jreiberkyle/tiny-traffic-cone-freecad/README.md

 These settings are included in 'tiny-traffic-cone-Cone-vasemode.3mf'.

+### Bases

-### Base
+#### Base Outer

+The outer base is the top part of all the following bases.

-Load 'tiny-traffic-cone-SlideBaseInner-Stacking.step' and 'tiny-traffic-cone-SlideBaseOuter.step' into the slicer.
+To print it, load 'tiny-traffic-cone-SlideBaseOuter.step' into the slicer.

-Align SlideBaseOuter so that the flat plane is on the bottom, touching the build surface.
+Align SlideBaseOuter so that the flat plane (top of the base) is on the bottom, touching the build surface.
-Align SlideBaseInner so that the larger plane is on the bottom, touching the build surface.

 Set seam position to Random.

 These settings are included in 'tiny-traffic-cone-base.3mf'.

+#### Slide Base

+Load 'tiny-traffic-cone-SlideBaseInner-Stacking.step' into the slicer.

+### Magnetic Base

+Load 'tiny-traffic-cone-bases-BaseInner-Magnet-6x2.step' into the slicer.

+Orient the model so that the bottom of the base is touching the build surface.

+To add 6x2 magnets to the base, press them into the holes with a flat surface (I use flat-nosed pliers).
+Then pop them down into the pocket with the pad of your finger.
+They should be right up against the bottom of the hole.

+To remove the magnets, use a 2mm hex wrench to push up from the bottom of the base.

 ## Construction Instructions